BasedAgents/smart-contracts/docs/FAQ.md

 - All governance parameters are public and visible before token purchase
 - Agent's governance system is encoded in smart contracts
 - Any changes to governance must be announced with delay periods
-- Full visibility of Agent's code and operations
+- Code visibility (public/private) is known before token purchase

 **Market Forces:**
 - Agent creators are incentivized to establish attractive governance systems